Hub Services Buyer's Guide 2026: Complete Vendor Evaluation Framework

 - No dedicated team model option.
 Shared/portfolio staffing only means your program will be deprioritized when larger clients need surge capacity.

 - Conflicts of interest.
-A hub vendor owned by a distributor or specialty pharmacy handling competitors’ products creates structural conflicts around patient routing, data firewalls, and operational prioritization.
-Cencora’s classification of its legacy US hub services as non-core in Q1 FY2026 — with potential divestiture — underscores the risk.
+A hub vendor owned by a distributor, PBM, payer, or specialty pharmacy handling competitors’ products creates structural conflicts around patient routing, data firewalls, and operational prioritization.
+Cencora’s April 2026 transfer of legacy Lash Group / TheraCom U.S. hub operations to CareMetx is a concrete reminder that ownership and preferred-partner context can change mid-contract.

 - No CAPA process or quality management system.
 Creates compliance risk that falls on the manufacturer.